NeuroTechX/ntx_slack_archive/general.md

  >ha you did beat me to posting that.
 I can never tell if <#C073WP1T9|general> is the right place or <#C073WQK34|random> for articles.
 And if anyone decides to make a #news channel, then I'll never know which of the 3 to use (c:

+3/28/2017 1:02 AM

+ **dano** :

+ >Definitely general worthy.
+Let's wait and see if they put out a call for hires